skwerlman/skwerlman.github.io/index.md

 US East|English|mtg.tetrarch.co|443|No

 __Note:__ You must register on the server before joining.
-If you're on Windows, click on the `Cockatrice` menu and then `Register to server...`
+If you're on Windows or Linux, click on the `Cockatrice` menu and then `Register to server...`
 If you're on Mac OS X, click on `Actions` and then on `Register to server...`
-If you're on Linux, I'm sure you can figure it out.

 ### Staff Members